-“I am such a massive fan and so every time I watched it, if they made cakes, I would then go and bake cakes.
+He explains: “I am such a massive fan and so every time I watched it, if they made cakes, I would then go and bake cakes.
 Biscuit week for them – it would be the same for me!”

 Liam has only baked for four years, but he is on a mission to make sure that baking is acceptable among the younger generations – starting with his nephews (11 and five), who help him out in the kitchen.
 “They really love making doughnuts,” he says.
 Ambition begins at home.

+Liam is more into cake than bread.
 “I love cakes so much because it is a ‘go to’ bake,” Liam says.
 “It isn’t that stressful and everyone loves a cake.
 Anything with caramel in and I am right down there.”